Cortisol Blood Test

 When should cortisol levels be checked?

 Cortisol levels are typically checked in the morning, as they naturally peak within the first few hours after waking up.
 This is known as the cortisol awakening response.
 However, there are certain situations where cortisol levels may need to be checked at different times of the day.
-For instance, a doctor might request a 24-hour urine or saliva test to monitor cortisol levels throughout the day if they suspect a condition called Cushing's syndrome, which is characterized by high levels of cortisol.
+For instance, a doctor might request a 24-hour urine or saliva test to monitor cortisol levels throughout the day, including a cortisol urine sample, if they suspect a condition called Cushing's syndrome, which is characterized by high levels of cortisol.
 If a doctor thinks a patient has adrenal insufficiency, which means low cortisol levels, they may also order an ACTH stimulation test to see how cortisol levels changed before and after taking ACTH.
 ACTH is a drug that tells the adrenal glands to make more cortisol.
 In the end, a healthcare professional should decide the best time to check cortisol levels based on the specific testing purpose.

 How do I prepare for a cortisol test?